teachingaway/teachingaway.github.io/_posts/2014-06-02-nautilus-v-biosig-decision.md

        robust A/B testing for curated moonshots.

-Here's the [actual patent claim](https://www.google.com/patents/US5337753) at issue in Nautilus v.
-Biosig:
+It doesn't make much sense, does it?
+The [actual patent claim](https://www.google.com/patents/US5337753) at issue in _Nautilus v.
+Biosig_ is only slightly better:

     1. A heart rate monitor for use by a user in association with exercise apparatus